leecade/react-i/README.md

     ![image](https://gitlab.pro/haoyayi/clinic-profile/uploads/63cff495b500a109bce9e0ba2efaa749/image.png)

-    This is a template file, you can drag your vector icon then export as `svg` type (If you want complete the step in AI or PS, notice that keep the canvas size 24x24)
+    This is a template file, you may draw your vector icon by yourself, then export as `svg` type (If you want complete the step in AI or PS, notice that keep the canvas size 24x24)

-- Open the svg file, we get the code like:
+- Open the svg file in editor, we will get the code like:

-    ```html
+    ```xml
     <?xml version="1.0" encoding="UTF-8" standalone="no"?>
     <svg width="24px" height="24px" viewBox="0 0 24 24" version="1.1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:sketch="http://www.bohemiancoding.com/sketch/ns">
         <!-- Generator: Sketch 3.4 (15575) - http://www.bohemiancoding.com/sketch -->